thin-edge/thin-edge.io-specs/src/supported-operations/thin-edge-supported-operations.md

 Some operations may be long running daemons and therefore may require `mqtt` table to be present.

-> Considerations: How to pass parameters to the operation, e.g. expected operation remote access requires the device to connect to a specific websocket and it's URL is passed as part of the operation message and needs to be passed to the executing binary?
+> Q: How to pass parameters to the operation, e.g. expected operation remote access requires the device to connect to a specific websocket and it's URL is passed as part of the operation message and needs to be passed to the executing binary?
+> A: For not native / in-built operations pass the whole message from the cloud as the contract implies that the operation executable will know what to do with it.
 >
-> * Is adding schema to the operation message required?
-This adds significant amount of complexity to the message format and it's not clear how to pass parameters to the operation.
-> * Is hardcoding the operation message format required?
-Can this be a quick fix for drop 1?
+> * We could have regex for the topic/topic+message to match the operation and wake appropriate executor?
 > * Should operations executor be able to accept plain parameters and is it safe?
+Security considerations.

 ## `thin-edge.io` tooling for operations management